cambricorp/digital-signage-server/README.md

 ## Next Steps

-As to future developments, the `mqtt` branch contains a reboot of this solution to use [MQTT][mqtt] instead of HTTP polling in an attempt to provide real-time synchronization of multiple displays and integration with other hardware devices (such as lighting and projection controllers based on Arduino).
+The intent of this branch is to use [MQTT][mqtt] instead of HTTP polling in an attempt to provide real-time synchronization of multiple displays and integration with other hardware devices (such as lighting and projection controllers based on Arduino).

-## Credits:

-* [Rui Carmo](https://github.com/rcarmo) - initial implementation, specs, UX rants and random patching
-* [Hugo Lima](https://github.com/hmiguellima) - data models and Kanban-like front-end
-* [Bruno René Santos](https://github.com/brunorene) - back-end and playlist generation

 # LICENSING